TD-Dan/Sunwai/Sunwai.md

  - Additional geometric shapes that expand base set to include all mathematical shapes.

-Adopt the SI unit metric prefixes as they are, but adjust for the [[Penetoki]] syllable and pronunciation rules.
+Adopt the SI unit metric prefixes as they are, but adjust for the [[Sunwai]] syllable and pronunciation rules.

 | tesi     | 10<sup>-1</sup>  | teka     | 10<sup>1</sup>  |
 | -------- | ---------------- | -------- | --------------- |